Dentures and Partial Dentures Onalaska, WI

 Reasons to Get Dentures

-- Denture may be an affordable solution to tooth loss.
-Other tooth replacement options tend to cost more, contingent upon the insurance provider.
-Traditional full dentures and partial dentures are typically more cost-efficient than alternatives.
+- Dentures may be an affordable solution to tooth loss: Other tooth replacement options tend to cost more, usually contingent upon the insurance provider.
+Traditional full dentures and partial dentures are typically more cost-efficient than the alternatives.
 This is true even when factoring in the cost of replacing the dentures every 5-10 years.

-- Lower risk associated with denture procedure.
-The patient prefers to avoid the potentially painful failure risk associated with bridges.
-Dental implants also require more invasive surgery, by nature making them riskier.
+- Lower risk associated with denture procedure: The patient prefers to avoid the risk of a potentially painful bridge failure.
+Dental implants require more invasive surgery, by nature making them riskier.
 Age and potential bone loss can increase risk.

-- Denture can be received relatively quickly.
-Dentures typically take less time to receive than implants.
+- Dentures can be received relatively quickly: The denture process typically takes less time than implant procedures.
 Dental implants may take a year or more to complete.
 Healing periods between steps may last for up to six months.

-The process starts with taking an impression of the mouth.
-The dentist then creates a model using dental stone as a cast.
-The doctor may then ask the patient to try several different sets of sterilized dentures to determine the ideal fit as well as the preferred color and size of the teeth.
-After these selections, the dentist may then make some adjustments to the cast.
-Thereafter, it is sent to a dental laboratory for completion.
+Typically, the process starts with taking an impression of the mouth.
+From that, the dentist creates a model using dental stone as a cast.
+Our team may ask the patient to try several different sets of sterilized dentures to determine the ideal fit and the preferred color and size of teeth.
+After these selections, the dentist may make some adjustments to the cast.
+Then, it is sent to a dental laboratory for completion.

-At the dental lab, technicians may then create a wax version of the gum line.
+At the dental laboratory, technicians may create a wax version of the gum line.
 These technicians make the replacement teeth from a material that closely resembles real teeth known as resin.
-Virtually all labs then seek approval from the patient and dentist before proceeding with the finishing touches.
+Virtually, all labs seek approval from the patient and dentist before proceeding with the finishing touches.

-Following approval, the technician removes the wax and replaces it with acrylic, which looks far more realistic.
-This process entails boiling to get rid of the wax, drilling holes in the teeth, and then injecting the acrylic.
+Following approval, the technician removes the wax and replaces it with acrylic.
+This looks far more realistic.
+This process entails boiling the wax out, drilling holes in the teeth, and injecting the acrylic.
 Finally, technicians clean up the teeth and polish the appliance.
 The entire process may require the patient to visit the dentist’s office four to five times.

 Types of Dentures